 Our Verdict

-Best for: Special occasions, romantic dinners, impressing visitors, or treating yourself to Malaga's most stylish waterfront experience.
+Best for: Special occasions, romantic dinners, impressing visitors, or treating yourself to Málaga's most stylish waterfront experience.

 Skip if: You're watching your budget closely or prefer a more casual, unpretentious atmosphere.
 The prices here reflect the prime location and quality, and the vibe is definitely more polished than laid-back.

 For a memorable meal with views that rival anywhere on the Costa del Sol, Trocadero Casa de Botes delivers.
 It's worth the splurge at least once.
+Stay near the beach and make the most of Málaga's waterfront dining scene.

 Contact Information

-Information last verified: 17/05/2025
+Information last verified: 25/06/2026

 Frequently Asked Questions